-Due to COVID19, we are offering this course online with two 2-hour sessions a day for 4 days.
+Due to COVID-19, we are offering this course online with pre-recorded material for each of the 8 modules and a 2-hour interactive session each day for 4 days.
 The course is designed to impart at least the same amount of information as the in-person course, but in a more interactive format.
 The format has been developed from the courses that Professors Borenstein and Bushnell teach at UC Berkeley and UC Davis.

 Electricity markets have been restructured in fundamental ways over the last 25 years often resulting in markets that are subject to both competition and regulation.
-Drawing heavily on the tools of economics, this course will cover the fundamental concepts of competitive electricity markets, their potential efficiencies, and the incentive structures created under these restructured markets.
+This course covers the fundamental concepts of electric utility regulation and competitive electricity markets, the incentives that each market structure creates, and the potential drawbacks of each.
 We will also examine retail rate design and the economics of environmental regulation.

 James Bushnell is a professor of economics at the University of California at Davis.
 He received his B.S. from the University of Wisconsin in 1989 and Ph.D. in Industrial Engineering and Operations Research from UC Berkeley in 1993.
 He has served on the California Independent System Operator’s Market Surveillance Committee since 2002.
 In addition, Dr. Bushnell served on the California Power Exchange’s Market Monitoring Committee and on the California Air Resources Board’s Economic Assessment and Allocation Committee for its cap-and-trade program.
 In 2012-13, he served on the Emissions Market Assessment Committee to the California Air Resources Board (ARB) and is currently advising the ARB on the modeling and economic analysis of climate policy.

 $625 (early registration on or before January 15, 2021)

 $675 (registration on or after January 16, 2021)